 Tip: The lake is more still (and reflective) before the breeze picks up around 11am

-10. Chill At One Of The Rest Stops (Pondok)
+8. Chill At One Of The Rest Stops By The Lake

-Such stunning surroundings deserves a slower pace.
+Such stunning surroundings deserve a slower pace.
 Take a breather and stop to appreciate the tranquility here.

 There is a small beverage stall within the park too.
-It’s under a cliff face and not far from the entrance and surrounded by a collection of rocks and antiques.
+It’s under a cliff face and not far from the entrance.
+Here, you can admire a collection of rocks and antiques that are side by side.

 If you don’t look up, you might miss these curious natural formations by the edge of the lake, further in the park.